Nagaganesh21/Brain-Tumor-Detection/README.md

 5. **Model Evaluation**: Evaluate the trained model's performance on a separate test dataset, using metrics such as accuracy, precision, recall, and F1-score.

 6. **Deployment**: Deploy the trained model to make it accessible for real-world use.
-You can choose to deploy it as a web application, a REST API, or in a cloud environment for easy access by medical professionals or researchers.
+We deployed it using Streamlit.

 ## Project Goals